-All 20 Dishes memberships come with free meal planning support and a 7-day free trial.
+All 20 Dishes memberships come with free meal planning support and a 14-day free trial.

 Plan to Eat is an online recipe organizer that takes all of your recipes and puts them into one place where you can plan, cook, and share them anywhere on any device.
 You can bookmark favorite recipes from the web, build meal plans, create shopping lists, and more.

 Plan to Eat is my favorite basic meal planning app.
 It doesn’t come with any recipes, recipe substitutions, batch cooking plans or other bells and whistles; you have to do it all yourself.
 But it is the least costly of all the meal planning apps out there and does a good job of providing just the essential tools.

 You get a 30-day free trial for signing up.